 Though there are many different types of antihistamines, they can best be divided into two main categories which are discussed below:

-1. Sedative Antihistamines
+1. First Generation Antihistamines

-2. Non-Sedative Antihistamines
+2. Second Generation Antihistamines

-What Antihistamines are Safe When Breastfeeding?
+What Antihistamines Are Safe When Breastfeeding?

 1. Eye Drops